Cosmetic surgeons are least trusted medical professionals, says survey

-Australians say cosmetic surgeons are the least trusted medical professionals, according to a new national survey commissioned by Slater and Gordon Lawyers.
+Australians view cosmetic surgeons as the least trustworthy medical professionals, according to a new national survey commissioned by Slater and Gordon Lawyers.

-The figures show that 37.8 per cent of people either had low or no trust of cosmetic surgeons, with only 18.6 per cent having a high level of trust.
+The figures show that 37.8 per cent of people either had low or no trust of cosmetic surgeons, with only 18.6 per cent expressing a high level of trust.

 Slater and Gordon Senior Medical Negligence Lawyer Anne Shortall said there was a very real fear of cosmetic surgeons

 “Obviously people have these procedures to improve an aspect of their body they feel uncomfortable or insecure about,” Ms Shortall said.
-“If that procedure does not go to plan the impact on a person’s confidence and self-esteem can be hit and consequently impact their ability to trust.”
+“If that procedure does not go to plan the impact on a person’s confidence and self-esteem can consequently impact their ability to trust.”

 Interestingly, Australians had the most faith when receiving a vaccine with 63.7 per cent expressing a high level of trust and only 10.6 per cent saying they had little or no trust.